+The smoke alarm will NOT function if the battery is:

+- · Missing, Disconnected, or Dead.

+- Installed incorrectly

+- The wrong type.

-The smoke alarm will not function if the battery is missing, disconnected, dead, the wrong type of battery is used or the battery is installed incorrectly.
-When the 9-volt battery becomes weak, the smoke alarm will "chirp" (the low battery warning).
-If the low battery warning sounds, the battery MUST be replaced.
-Never disconnect the battery to silence the smoke alarm.
+REPLACE the 9-volt battery in your smoke alarm when it "chirps" (the low battery warning).
+NEVER disconnect the battery to silence the smoke alarm.

-Clean the smoke alarm at least once a month by gently vacuuming the outside cover.
-Do not paint over the smoke alarm.
+When the low battery warning sounds, the battery MUST be replaced to continue your protection.

+- DO NOT clean with water, solvents, cleaning agents, bleach, or polish as these may damage the alarm. - VACUUM the Smoke Alarm cover at least once a month. - DO NOT paint over the unit.
 Paint may clog the openings to the sensing chambers and prevent it from operating properly.

-Carbon Monoxide
+Carbon Monoxide (CO)